 The multidisciplinary team of physicians at Froedtert & the Medical College of Wisconsin have significant training and experience in treating diseases of the bile ducts, including:

-• Stones in the bile duct (choledocholithiasis) — a gallstone may form in the bile duct, causing an obstruction in the duct.
+A gallstone may form in the bile duct, causing an obstruction in the duct.
 Complete obstruction of bile duct can cause cholangitis or can lead to an obstruction of the pancreatic duct, which may cause pancreatitis.

-• Bile Duct Tumors — many people with bile duct tumors have jaundice due to the tumor obstructing the bile ducts.
+Many people with bile duct tumors have jaundice due to the tumor obstructing the bile ducts.
 Tumors in the bile duct can cause obstruction with biliary stasis (an accumulation of bile), liver dysfunction, malnutrition, bleeding, kidney dysfunction, and cholangitis.
 Treatment depends on the tumor site, and the type and extent of the tumor.
 Surgery offers the only potential cure for this type of tumor.

-• Strictures of the bile duct — a stricture is a narrowing of the bile duct, which prevents bile from draining into the intestine.
+A stricture is a narrowing of the bile duct, which prevents bile from draining into the intestine.
 The bile backs up into the liver, causing obstructive jaundice.
 Strictures of the bile duct can be benign or malignant.

-• Benign bile duct strictures — non-cancerous bile duct strictures occur when a bile duct is injured, such as damage to a duct during surgery for gallstones, trauma to the abdomen or disease such as chronic pancreatitis.
+Non-cancerous bile duct strictures occur when a bile duct is injured, such as damage to a duct during surgery for gallstones, trauma to the abdomen or disease such as chronic pancreatitis.
 This may cause serious complications such as cholangitis (an infection in the bile duct), liver abscess or biliary cirrhosis.

-Bile Duct Treatments/Interventions
+Malignant Bile Duct Strictures

 People with bile duct injury or disease often require complex, multidisciplinary procedures.
-The liver/pancreas/gallbladder/bile duct team at Froedtert & the Medical College has the skill and experience to treat a wide variety of procedures.
+The liver/pancreas/gallbladder/bile duct team at Froedtert & the Medical College of Wisconsin has the skill and experience to treat a wide variety of procedures.

 • Biliary biopsy and brushings — a technique to gather cells and scrapings from a bile duct to provide a biopsy sample.
 This involves using a catheter with a brush strip on the end.
 The catheter is inserted into a duct and pulled back and forth to gather cells.
 The brush allows the collection of enough tissue to provide a biopsy sample without great risk of damaging the duct.